Shagedoorn1/Ember/README.md

 - Bash scripts that compile Owly code, compile generated C, and even pop open VS Code when you want to show off.

 ---
+## AmitX 0.1.0 Highlights

+- And actual working kernel
+- printing, sleeping, all that stuff

+---

 ## How to Get Started